cle5eland/azure-iot-central-wfh/README.md

 1. Install Azure CLI for your operating system by following the instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 1. Clone this repo
 1. From your shell, run `az login`, and follow the prompts to login with your MSDN Account (Not your microsoft account).
-1. Windows users: run `windowsSetup.bat`.
+1. Navigate to the `local` directory under this project.
-1. From your shell, navigate to the `local` directory under this project, and run `sh ./provisionVM.sh`.
+1. Run `sh ./provisionVM.sh`.
 The location defaults to West US, but feel free to change it to something closer to you (the list of valid location values will be listed for your convenience).
 This will provision your machine and generate all the scripts you'll need to use on the day-to-day in the `local/user` directory.

 ### Set up your VM to run IoT Central